 Concessions on the membership subscription - and, where relevant, training fee - may be available for some members, for example, due to financial hardship, maternity, shared parental or adoption leave, or working less than full time.

 Find out more and apply for a concession

 As of January 2017, RCPCH Executive Committee agreed not to backdate discounts.
 This means members are responsible to inform for informing us in advance of any change of circumstances in order to get a discount for the full period.

 Change of circumstances include the following (please note that this list is not exhaustive):

 - working less than full time (only available for Associates, Ordinary Members and Fellows resident in the UK)

-- maternity or paternity leave
+- maternity, shared parental or adoption leave

 - sick leave